 When I first purchased my waffle maker, I thought to myself, "How many times am I really going to make waffles?"
-I figured I would be dusting off the waffle maker a couple months but knowing that I can have fresh waffles any time I wanted convinced me to make the purchase.
-It was probably the best $20 I ever spent.
-Since than, I have been able to experiment with different batters making red velvet waffles, waffle sandwiches and now overnight yeasted waffles.
+I figured I would be dusting off the waffle maker every couple of months.
+Little did I know, it was the best $20 I spent.
+Since then, I have been able to experiment with different batters making red velvet waffles, waffle sandwiches, and now overnight yeasted waffles.
 I've heard many positive comments about yeast waffles, about how light and fluffy they are.
 I finally gave them a try and gave it my own spin, adding rosewater and fresh blueberries to the mix.
-Rosewater blueberry waffles topped with Greek yogurt and maple syrup – a fancy breakfast that’s very easy to make!
+Rosewater blueberry waffles topped with Greek yogurt and maple syrup, now that's a fancy breakfast I can get on board with!

 - 6 ounces fresh blueberries

-- The next day, beat the eggs and add to the batter with the baking soda.
-Stir in the blueberries.
-Cook in waffle maker until golden brown.
+- The next day, add beaten egg and baking soda to the batter.
+Gently stir in the blueberries.
+Cook the waffles in waffle maker until golden brown.
 Remove and repeat with remaining batter.
-Serve with dollop of Greek yogurt and maple syrup.
+Serve with a dollop of Greek yogurt, and maple syrup.

 **Helpful tips and common mistakes

-Although this recipe requires you to make the batter the day before, you simply let it sit in the fridge overnight.
+Although this recipe requires you to make the batter the day before, you simply let it sit overnight.
 There isn't much extra work except a little planning beforehand; other than it, it's very easy to put together.